ghc-proposals/ghc-proposals/proposals/type-applications-in-patterns.rst

 ``TypeApplications`` are a convenient and natural way to specifying types of polymorphic functions.
 Consider::

- data Foo a where MkFoo :: forall a, a -> Foo a
+ data Foo a where MkFoo :: forall a. a -> Foo a

 With ``TypeApplications``, I can replace the somewhat clumsy ``MkFoo (x :: ty)`` with ``MkFoo @ty x``.
 Seen this way, explicit type applications are merely alternative syntax for type signatures.